DS 3 2026 review | Stylish and upmarket compact crossover

 What is the DS 3?

 • As soon as you set foot inside the DS 3, you can’t fail to notice the firm’s diamond design motif: it’s absolutely everywhere.
-The air vents are diamond shaped, so are almost all the dashboard buttons, and they’re even arranged in diamond-shaped clusters.
-Happily, that in itself doesn’t lead to too many ergonomic quirks.
-However, it’s a pain that the two lines of switches either side of the gear selector all look identical and aren’t very well marked, and that you have to delve into the touchscreen to operate the ventilation system.
+The air vents are diamond shaped, so are almost all of the dashboard buttons, and they’re even arranged in diamond-shaped clusters.
+Happily, that doesn’t lead to too many ergonomic quirks, although it can still be frustrating that some of the switches around the centre console look almost identical and aren’t clearly marked.
+Like many modern cars, you also need to dive into the touchscreen for ventilation controls, which isn’t ideal on the move.

 Ivan Aistrop